 - A single shared database file on a network with multiple users opening it (Split your DB)

-- AutoNumbers as numbers YOU care about.
+- AutoNumbers are NOT for You!
 They're for Access' internal use ONLY!
 Don't worry if they're out of sequence or you're missing some.
 If you need sequential numbers, use a custom counter.

 - Switchboards.
 Make your own Menu Forms.